-Grant Provider Lifetime Maximum Annual Maximum per Beneficiary Examples of conditions under which Government Grants must be returned to the Government CESG Federal Government \$7,200 \$500, provided you pay \$2,500 in Contributions \$1,000 with carry forward room provided you pay \$5,000 in Contributions You withdraw Contributions from your plan and the Beneficiary is not enrolled in Eligible Studies; Your plan is terminated before grant is paid out or its registration as an RESP is revoked; You add a Beneficiary to your plan that has received Additional CESG, and the additional Beneficiary is not a sibling of the other Beneficiaries; You change the Beneficiary of your plan and the new Beneficiary is not under the age of 21 years or not a sibling of the former Beneficiary; You transfer an amount from one RESP to another and the transfer is not an eligible transfer; Accumulated Income Payments are made; or, Payment to a designated educational institution (a post-secondary institution).
+Grant Provider Lifetime Maximum Annual Maximum per Beneficiary Examples of conditions under which Government Grants must be returned to the Government CESG Federal Government \$7,200 \$500, provided you pay \$2,500 in Contributions \$1,000 with carry forward room provided you pay \$5,000 in Contributions You withdraw Contributions from your plan and the Beneficiary is not enrolled in Eligible Studies; Your plan is terminated before grant is paid out or its registration as an RESP is revoked; You add a Beneficiary to your plan that has received Additional CESG, and the additional Beneficiary is not a sibling of the other Beneficiary of your plan and the new Beneficiary is not under the age of 21 years or not a sibling of the former Beneficiary.
+You change the Beneficiary of your plan and the new Beneficiary is not under the age of 21 years or not a sibling of the former Beneficiary.
+You transfer an amount from one RESP to another and the transfer is not an eligible transfer; Accumulated Income Payments are made; or, Payment to a designated educational institution (a post-secondary institution).
 CLB Federal Government \$2,000 \$500 in the first year; \$100 every qualifying year thereafter until the Beneficiary turns 15 You are not required to make any Contributions Your plan is terminated before grant is paid out or its registration as an RESP is revoked; You change the Beneficiary; You must repay grant received for a Beneficiary who has received CLB and ceases to be a Beneficiary; Accumulated Income Payments are made; or, Payment to a designated educational institution.
-QESI Quebec Government \$3,600 \$250, provided you pay \$2,500 in Contributions \$500 with carry forward room provided you pay \$5,000 in Contributions You withdraw Contributions from your RESP before the Beneficiary enrolls in Eligible Studies; You add a Beneficiary to your plan who has received Additional QESI, and the additional Beneficiary is not a sibling of the other Beneficiaries; You change the Beneficiary of your plan and the new Beneficiary is not under the age of 21 years or not a sibling of the former Beneficiary; Accumulated Income Payments are made; or, Payment to a designated educational institution.
+QESI Quebec Government \$3,600 \$250, provided you pay \$2,500 in Contributions \$500 with carry forward room provided you pay \$5,000 in Contributions You withdraw Contributions from your RESP before the Beneficiary enrolls in Eligible Studies; You add a Beneficiary to your plan who has received Additional QESI, and the additional Beneficiary is not a sibling of the other Beneficiary of your plan and the new Beneficiary is not under the age of 21 years or not a sibling of the former Beneficiary; Accumulated Income Payments are made; or, Payment to a designated educational institution.
 BCTESG British Columbia Government \$1,200 One-Time payment of \$1,200 at age 6 to be collected before the Beneficiary turns age 9 No matching or additional Contributions required Your plan is terminated or its registration is revoked before grant is paid out as part of an EAP; You withdraw Contributions from your plan and the Beneficiary is not enrolled in Eligible Studies: or, Application for the grant contained false information.